11 Ways to Manage Your Energy

 - Read for half an hour and avoid screens so that your brain can wind down

 - Install a blackout blind so that you’re not woken up during the night

 Treat yourself to some new clothes and a meal out once a month

-Having something to look forward to is the best way to keep your energy and motivation sky high over the long term.
-If you have a table booked in a couple of weeks, and a new outfit hanging in your wardrobe, you’ll find you naturally feel more positive.
-That newfound positivity will breed self-confidence and restore your energy levels, and just generally have you enjoying life; no matter how hectic it gets.
+When you manage your energy, having something to look forward to is the best way to keep your energy and motivation sky-high over the long term.
+If you have a table booked in a couple of weeks and a new outfit hanging in your wardrobe, you’ll find you naturally feel more positive.
+That newfound positivity will breed self-confidence, restore your energy levels, and generally have you enjoying life, no matter how hectic it gets.

 Keep a bottle of water with you

 The final thing that you need to do is keep a bottle of water with you.
 Fizzy drinks and caffeine may give you an instant energy boost, but crashes quickly follow them.
-If you want to feel great right throughout the day, staying hydrated is critical.
+Staying hydrated is critical if you want to feel great right throughout the day.